Myanmar junta blocks Facebook, clamping down on opposition to coup

 Three people were arrested after the protest, student groups said.
 Reuters was unable to contact police for comment.

-A dozen or so people also staged a protest in the main city of Yangon later before dispersing quickly.
+A dozen or so people also staged a protest in the main city of Yangon but dispersed quickly.

-At least 147 people have been detained since the coup, including activists, lawmakers and officials from Suu Kyi’s government, the Assistance Association for Political Prisoners (AAPP) said in a statement.
+At least 147 people have been detained since the coup, including activists, lawmakers and officials from Suu Kyi’s government, the Assistance Association for Political Prisoners (AAPP) said.

 DISOBEDIENCE

 Staff at some government hospitals stopped work on Wednesday or wore ribbons in the NLD’s red colour.
-In response, the army announced on Thursday that people could get treatment in military hospitals.
+In response, the army said people could get treatment in military hospitals.

-Pictures shared on Wednesday showed workers at the agriculture ministry joining the campaign of disobedience too.
+Pictures shared on Wednesday showed workers at the agriculture ministry joining the campaign of disobedience.

 “Lights are shining in the dark,” said Min Ko Naing, a veteran of past campaigns against military rule, in a call to action.
 “We need to show how many people are against this unfair coup.”